Andrei-Dolgolev/DRF_SN_Api/README.md

 | city          | :-: | content         |
 | ......        | :-: | ......          |

-Table Like giving us infomation about how much user liked this post(multlike accepted).
+Model Like giving us infomation about how much user liked this post(multlike accepted).

 | Like          |